True Wealth

 Pray With Me

 Heavenly Father, direct me in all the things upon which I should set my affection.
 I often love things that cannot satisfy me.
 I frequently seek comforts and advantages others seem to enjoy.
 I covet fame and talent others seem to possess.
 I want the wealth and power that others seem to achieve.
 Envy has made me restless.
-May I have Your forgiveness, Lord.
-But beyond forgiveness, give Your sufficient grace, perfect wisdom, and the constant cleansing and filling of Your Holy Spirit.
-May I know that "he who loves money shall not be satisfied with money."
+May I have your forgiveness, Lord.
+But beyond forgiveness, give your sufficient grace, perfect wisdom, and the constant cleansing and filling of your Holy Spirit.
+May I know that "those who love money shall not be satisfied with money".

 Silver and gold cannot purchase my redemption, nor can they buy my joy.
 Increasing riches can mean increasing sorrow.
-I would be rich toward You in the treasures of faith, hope, and love.
-As material security rests on rotting pillars, help me build on the foundation of Your promises and the eternal worth of Jesus Christ.
-He who loves money and all it represents shall not be satisfied with it or anything it means.
-He who loves Christ shall be satisfied with Christ today, tomorrow, and forever.
+Help me be rich toward you in the treasures of faith, hope, and love.
+As material security rests on rotting pillars, help me build on the foundation of your promises and the eternal worth of Jesus Christ.
+Those who love money and all it represents shall not be satisfied with it or anything it means.
+Those who love Christ shall be satisfied with Christ today, tomorrow, and forever.
 I affirm this today in a deliberate act of faith.

 Moving On In The Life Of Prayer